valory-xyz/olas-predict-benchmark/README.md

 - There are two important files:
     - `olas_benchmark.json` - a JSON subset of the initial autocast dataset.
     - `olas_docs.pkl` - a pickle file mapping URLs to the retrieved documents.
+    - `retrieved_docs.pkl` - this contains all texts that was retrieved.
+- To download the dateset, please follow instructions on `./nbs/0. download_dataset`